 #16.
 L332 – 335 I am not following these couple of sentences concerning 1995.
 Was this another severe drought event?
 How did this event influence GC in the different sites?

 R16.
-Yes It was.
-The 1995 was the worst drought event in our study area (see Table S3).
+Yes, it was.
+The year 1995 was the worst drought event in our study area in the last decades (see Table S3).
 It provoked a great reduction in tree radial growth (Figure S2a) (see LXX-LXX).
-We did not find release events at southern sites (Figure 4b) during this drought event.
-However for northern site (SJ) we observed a release event (GC > 50% occurring in more than 50% of trees sampled) during the period 1995-2000 (LXX-LXX).
-As we stated in the discussion section this release might be related to natural drought-induced mortality after 1995 drought event (see LXX-LXX).
+We did not find release events at the southern sites (Figure 4b) during this drought event.
+However for the northern site (SJ) we observed a release event (GC > 50% occurring in more than 50% of trees sampled) during the period 1995-2000 (LXX-LXX).
+As we discuss in the discussion section this release might be related to natural drought-induced mortality after 1995 drought event (see LXX-LXX).

 #17.
 L363-366 This sentence feels like it belongs in the introduction as opposed to the discussion.

 R17.
 We appreciate this suggestion.
 We have moved it into the introduction section.
 See LXX. #18.
 L408-412 I don’t think you can disentangle the potential impacts of local adaption vs. land-use for the drought resilience at the range edge with this study.
 It may be better to state that in addition to the potential role of local adaptation, your results suggest that land-use also has a role in drought resilience and the determination of the range edge.
 R18.
 Thanks for this valuable comment.
-We have rewrite the sentence to accommodate the suggestion done by the reviewer.
-See LXX-XX.
+We have rewritten the sentence to accommodate the suggestion.
+Please, see LXX-XX.

 #19.
 L461 – What stabilizing mechanisms are you referring to?